minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

-2. Run the command on primary and standby database to enable the data guard broker.
+2. Run the command on the primary and the standby database to enable the data guard broker.

 - From the primary side,